 Drag your object around while scanning.
 Your photo will end up looking elongated, and you’re likely to see scan lines in some sections.

 It’s simple, it’s fun, and there’s no editing necessary.
 Check out our scanography article for more creative scanner ideas!

 The whole point of abstract glitch art is experimentation.
 Feel free to set the technical aspects aside and embrace the randomness of the process.

-You can always use Photoshop and other editing apps to control different elements of your photo.
-But there’s nothing like the surprise of intentionally corrupting files.
+You can always use Photoshop and other editing apps to control elements of your photo.
+But there’s nothing like the surprise of intentionally corrupting data files.